-Professionally I have worked in sport and coach development, learning and education for over 15 years.
+Professionally I have worked in sport and coach development, learning and education for almost 20 years.
 As a volunteer, I have coached rowing for over 25 years, including working with the GB Rowing Team and receiving the British Rowing Club Performance Coach of the Year award in 2017.

-I am currently enjoy working on a wide range of projects, supporting young people to develop.
+I am currently enjoy working on a wide range of projects, supporting people and communities to develop.
 This includes a full time role in a school, and a number of consultancy and voluntary roles.
 I am the founder of Sisterhood of Sport, a project which supports women and girls to develop build their confidence through education and networking programmes.

-The past few years have taken me back into academia and I enjoy researching, and finding alternative solutions to current practice.
+The past few years have taken me back into academia and I enjoy researching, and finding new and innovative solutions to current practice.

 Women in High Performance Sport

 Focussing on the culture surrounding female athletes and coaches in sport

 Retention of teenage athletes

 Identifying interventions to retain teenagers through the typical dropout ages